cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 ### Fees & Gas

 Each transaction may either supply fees or gas prices, but not both.
-Most transactions will typically provide fees as this is the cost you will end up incurring for the transaction being included in the ledger.
+Most users will typically provide fees as this is the cost you will end up incurring for the transaction being included in the ledger.